 What is the Business Refugee Action Network?

 The Business Refugee Action Network brings together European businesses that want to take action on the refugee crisis.
-Together, these businesses will share experiences and knowledge about business models and partnerships that work and speak out in support of refugees to create a refugee-friendly business environment.

 How can I get involved?